SukkoPera/WheelOfJoy/README.md

 So I began thinking how to replicate the adapter while avoiding that and suddenly I realized that a very simple solution could be used and that it could easily be extended to support 8 joystick while retaining compatibility with the original adapter.

-The board plugs in the User Port, which means that in order to use it on a C16, you will need [a User Port card](https://github.com/SukkoPera/16up).
+The board plugs in the User Port, which means that in order to use it on a C16 or C116, you will need [a User Port card](https://github.com/SukkoPera/16up).

 ## Assembly
 I recommend soldering all the ports first, then the resistor arrays.
 Speaking of those, note that while RN1-8 are *bussed*, RN9 is *independent*.
 You can replace the latter with 5 normal resistors soldered on every two adjacent holes.